 |

-The integrated printer driver now supports TCP/IP printers.
-This
+The built-in printer driver now also supports printers via TCP/IP.

-RTFC now fully controls the printing process and works independently
+RTFC controls the entire printing process itself and works independently

 of the Windows printing system.

-entered using the "Network" button in the "Printer Setup"
+entered via the "Network" button in the "Printer Setup"

 dialog.
-The connection is checked immediately, so you receive instant
+The connection is checked immediately, so you get instant

-With integrated support for network printers, we are addressing Microsoft's
+With this built-in support for network printers, we are responding

 |